Why is my Garbage Disposal Leaking?

 Loose Connections and Faulty Gaskets

 External connections are another frequent source of trouble.
-The discharge pipe or drain lines can become loose over time.
+The discharge pipe or drain lines (the pipe that carries wastewater from the disposal to the plumbing system) can become loose over time.

-Rubber gaskets that create watertight seals can harden or crack.
-The sink flange connection may weaken as plumber's putty or gasket seals degrade.
+Rubber gaskets (a rubber or plastic ring that creates a seal between connections) that create watertight seals can harden or crack.
+The sink flange connection (the metal ring that connects the disposal to the sink) may weaken as plumber's putty or gasket seals degrade.

 Diagnosing the Leak Location